Results 1 - 9 from 9 for epipelagic zone in 0.454 sec.

 M20.htm

 Appendicularians are commonly found in the plankton of pelagic surface waters (epipelagic zone), and can ocassionally form extremely dense "blooms " in the water.
-They may be found in all oceans, including the arctic and Antarctic regions.
-Class Thaliacea Salpa sp., ...
+They may be found in ...

 meer.org